Databases give you more control: They let you find more of what you are looking for...then provide tools to refine your search.

-Scholarly articles tend to be research articles with data, variables, and controls.
+Scholarly: Articles with data, variables, and controls.

 Get information from more than one author, lab, or institution.